Does Residency Cost Money? Here’s What to Expect for Applications & Interviews

 /

-Applying to residency is an important and exciting milestone in your medical school journey.
+Applying to residency is an important and exciting milestone in your medical school journey!
 It represents the culmination of your educational experience as you start the transition from student to physician and begin the process of securing your dream residency program.
-You understandably may have questions about how to navigate this process, including how much it will cost to apply to residency.
-Read on to understand which expenses to expect and learn more about the process in general.

 Here are the main steps to consider when applying for residency and estimating your expenses.

-1. Starting your ERAS application
+1. Starting Your ERAS Application

 The first step in the application process is to obtain a token to access the Electronic Residency Application Service (ERAS).
 An ERAS token is free for U.S. medical students, while the Educational Commission for Foreign Medical Graduates (ECFMG) token fee is $165.
 A token gives you access to the interface to begin working on your personal statement, input your work and research experiences, and upload letters of recommendation.

-2. Submitting your ERAS application
+2. Submitting Your ERAS Application

 Because it’s increasingly expensive to apply to additional programs, be honest with yourself about how many applications you submit.
 Recent research from the AAMC identifies points of diminishing returns sorted by type of applicant, specialty, and board exam performance beyond which applying to more programs does not make a difference.
 In other words, applying to every program within a given specialty becomes both expensive and ineffective.
 You shouldn’t overly limit the number of programs where you send your application, but you also shouldn’t overapply in an attempt to increase your chance of matching.